shanet80/react-p2/README.md

+# Readable

+Project using React and Redux to build web application for posts and comments.

-# Readable API Server
+Code for API Server was provided by [Udacity](https://github.com/udacity/reactnd-project-readable-starter).

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing

-To get started developing right away:
+## This project was bootstrapped with [create-react-app](https://github.com/facebookincubator/create-react-app)

 * Install and start the API server
   * `cd api-server`